 tric on December 19, 2013:

-Mel Carriere from San Diego California on November 21, 2013:
+Mel Carriere from Snowbound and down in Northern Colorado on November 21, 2013:

 I suppose it's fun and interesting to ask these questions in retrospect, but at the time there were enough people enraged about enough things to make war seem justifiable.
 Resorting to war is never a quick and easy decision, and either the colonists felt like they had some genuine grievances or they were being manipulated by powerful men who would ultimately profit from liberty from the British.
 I guess both options are possible.
 Great hub!